lzh-mb-mod/RTSCamera/README.md

   - Press left/right mouse button to change the character that the camera is following.

 - If your character is injured in campaign map and you encounter an enemy party, you can still choose `Command the battle` option to begin the battle.
 In this battle you can command your troops in free camera but cannot directly control a character and fighting.

+- Camera distance to player character can be limited by enabling `Limit Camera Distance` option.

+  - Distance limit is determined by scouting and tactics level.

+  - After `Limit Camera Distance` is enabled, using free camera and ordering in free camera can improve scouting and tactics skill level.

 ### Command System
 - You can make your formation charge to the enemy formation by clicking middle mouse button on enemy units.

   - After the enemy formation is eliminated, your troops will stay at where they are.
 To change this behavior, you can press `L` to open menu, and set the option `After enemy formation eliminated` to `Charge`.

-  - The target enemy formation that your selected troops are charging to will be highlighted with red outline when you open command panel.
+  - The target enemy formation that your selected troops are charging to will be highlighted with red outline when you open command panel in free camera mode.

-- **New:** Press `Alt` while clicking to target the enemy without charging.
+- **New:** Press `Alt` while clicking to target the enemy without interupting previous movement orders.

   - For archers they can shoot target enemy while holding positions.

-  - Note that for melee units, they will still follow previous movement orders.
+  - Note that for melee units, they will still follow previous movement orders, which may limit their ability to reach the target.

 - Movement target marker is more visible in free camera.
 The original marker is hard to see if camera is too high.